 To critically evaluate your brand’s performance, you need to assess the performance in a dispassionate way.
 Is the problem your brand or your marketing?
 Brand should be a powerful marketing tool but it is often confused with the tactical application of current marketing.

 Marketing had its own department, a department that is responsible for the tactical application of product messaging.
 Brand is the foundation that the marketing message should be built upon.
 It has within its bricks and mortar the permission from the prospect and customer to be important.
-It is why the prospect should believe your marketing message.
+Why should prospects believe your marketing message?
 It is why they can count on your message for importance and place.

-Are you being outspent and more importantly out hustled?
+Are you being outspent or, more importantly, out hustled?
 Success in any category, regardless of venue, is a mixture of connection, smarts, guile and spending.
 And in that order.

 - How is your pricing?
-Pricing is the next milestone in deciding to rebrand if your awareness and spending are acceptable and the distribution and packaging availability are sound.
-The analytics to this pricing answer is more complicated than it seems on the surface because you could mistake this question as simply asking, “Is my brand cheaper?”
+Pricing is the next milestone in deciding to rebrand.
+That is, if your awareness and spending are acceptable and the distribution and packaging availability are sound.
+The analytics to this pricing answer is more complicated than it seems on the surface.
+Because you could mistake this question as simply asking, “Is my brand cheaper?”
 Cheaper is simply segmentation for value buyers in your category.
 Cheaper is not always better.
-Last time we checked, most market leaders were priced in the top 10% of category pricing.
+Most market leaders were priced in the top 10% of category pricing.

 Don’t overlook anything in your rebranding process

 Think about deodorant for a moment.
 How many of them do you see on the shelf today?
 How has this changed over the past 25 years?
-In other words, this category is more crowded than ever.
-But all claim to eliminate underarm perspiration and unpleasant sweat smells.
+Is this category more crowded than ever?
+But all deodorants claim to eliminate underarm perspiration and unpleasant sweat smells.
 This is not a brand definition.
 It is a category minimum value.
-There is not one deodorant that claims, “Use it and you will sweat like a shower and smell like a rodent.”
+There is not one deodorant that claims, “Use it and you will sweat like a shower and smell like shit.”

 Consider the banking industry

 If you put the same critical looking glass on your own category, you would see much of the same poor category benefit branding.
-The rebranding process is an important consideration but the ROI must make business sense.
+The rebranding process is an important consideration.
+But the ROI must make business sense.
 Sometimes, the name needs to change.
-Sometimes, it requires a new logo, a new “brand skinning” to give it permission to be new and different from the previous brand iteration.
+Often it requires a new logo, a new “brand skinning” to give it permission to be new and different from the previous brand iteration.
 It is very hard to be seen new, fresh and different when nothing has visually changed.

 But different and fresh are not nearly enough.
 When your goal is to increase your market share and boost your margins, “pretty” and “different” are just the beginnings.